itzz-ryan/SynovaOS/README.md

+# Currently broken, and I'm too lazy to fix.
+Feel free to open a pull request and fix it for me.

+---

 # 🖥️ SynovaOS for ComputerCraft 🌟

 Welcome to **SynovaOS**!
 This is a lightweight and user-friendly operating system designed specifically for the **ComputerCraft** mod in **Minecraft**.
 With features like file management and command execution, it's the perfect way to enhance your ComputerCraft experience!